philipf/azure-s2s-template/README.md

-## Install Libreswan on a clean Ubuntu 20.04
+## Install Libreswan on a clean Ubuntu 20.04 installation

 Install with `wget`